 Safety diode for transistor circuits 4

 Accidentally reversing the battery in transistorized equipment often means quick and complete ruin of the transistors.
-Unless an
+Unless an operator is on the alert constantly, this mistake is almost inevitable.

 Fig. 1110 (a to e).
 Diode-type transistor power supplies.